Trailheads (Main Access Points)

 - Wahkiacus: Take Hwy.
 142 about 16 miles (about 3 miles past the town of Klickitat), turn right on Horseshoe Bend Rd. and cross the bridge over the Klickitat River.
 In a few hundred yards turn right on Schilling Rd., and then take an immediate right into a parking area with a porta-potty.
 From here you can hike west along the Klickitat to the mineral springs and beyond, or you can cross Schilling Rd and head east into Swale Canyon.

 Please Note: As is the annual custom, the Swale Canyon portion of the trail is now closed until mid-October due to fire danger.
 All other sections of the trail are open for your enjoyment.
-The Swale Canyon portion of the Klickitat Trail is now officially closed to all recreational use until mid-October.
-We rely on Washington Department of Natural Resources (DNR) to determine the reasonable and responsible time to close Swale Canyon.
-According to DNR’s fire danger rating, the danger level has now reached reached “high” – therefore, Swale Canyon is off-limits.
-Here’s the link to check for current fire danger conditions in Washington state:
+The Swale Canyon portion of the Klickitat Trail closes annually to all recreational use from mid-June to approximately mid-October.
+Washington Department of Natural Resources (DNR) determines the reasonable and responsible time to close Swale Canyon.
+According to DNR’s fire danger rating, when the danger level reaches reached “high” – Swale Canyon becomes off-limits.
+Here’s the link to check fire danger conditions in Washington state:

 Other Trail Access Points